 Sencha is the most popular and commonly found green tea variety in Japan.
+It is made from leaves of Camellia Sinensis plant.
 Unlike high-grade shade-grown teas, it is grown under direct sunlight.
 However, some farmers give Sencha plant shade for a specific day to get the desired taste and this variety of Sencha is known as Gyokuro and Kabusecha.

 Sencha means simmering tea, and it was introduced to the Japanese in the 18h century.
 Baisao was a tea seller in Kyoto who first used the simmering process.
 Instead of using a pan-fried method, which is common, he used to simmer tea leaves in boiling water to enhance their flavor.

 Sencha and Bancha are different as Sencha comes from young leaves while Bancha is considered a lower grade sencha and comes from mature leaves and stems that were harvested during autumn, and these leaves are roasted instead of steamed.
 Despite being a lower-grade Sencha, Bancha is often partnered with meals because of its strong taste.